 Contributions made on behalf of non-vested or partially vested employees who have terminated are retained by the Plan and are used to reduce the Company's future matching contributions.
-In 2010 and 2009, forfeitures of \$102,371 and \$207,003, respectively, were used by the Plan to reduce the Company's matching contributions.
-At December 31, 2010 and 2009 cumulative forfeited non-vested accounts totaled \$196,310 and \$185,855, respectively.
+In 2010, no forfeitures were used by the Plan to reduce the Company's matching contributions.
+In 2009, forfeitures of \$1,739 were used by the Plan to reduce the Company's matching contributions.
+At December 31, 2010 and 2009, forfeited non-vested accounts totaled \$956 and \$543, respectively.